Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Towards Lower and Upper Bounds on the Data Complexity of SCC Evaluation

-The reduction to semi-positive Datalog to capture \sigCC{} gives us an upper bound on the data complexity of answering \sigCC{} queries, namely P-hard.
-Furthermore, as semi-positive Datalog also captures PTIME itself, this would directly lead to a completeness result, if one could show that the lower bound for \sigCC{} answering is also P-hard, in other words, that the bound is tight. \paragraph{Open Question.} \emph{Is the lower bound on the data complexity of \sigCC{} evaluation P-hard?}
+The reduction to semi-positive Datalog to capture \sigCC{} gives us an upper bound on the data complexity of evaluating \sigCC{} queries, namely P. This would directly lead to a completeness result, if one could show that the lower bound for \sigCC{} evaluation is also in P, in other words, that the bound is tight. \paragraph{Open Question.} \emph{Is the data complexity of \sigCC{} evaluation P-hard?}